CenturyLinkCloud/PublicKB/AppFog/using-ctl-mysql-with-appfog-apps.md

 ```
 Running `cf marketplace -s <SERVICE_NAME>` will provide resource and pricing information about plans available with that service.

+The `cf create-service <SERVICE> <PLAN> <YOUR_SERVICE_NAME>` command will provision a new MySQL-compatible instance that can later be bound to an application deployed to AppFog.
 The following command will create a new micro Relational DB service instance named `acmedb`:

 ```
 $ cf create-service ctl_mysql micro acmedb
 ```

-The `cf create-service` command will provision a new MySQL-compatible instance that can later be bound to an application deployed to AppFog.

 ##### Bind Relational DB to Application

-To bind the Relational DB service instance to an [application deployed to AppFog](deploy-an-application.md) you can use the `cf bind-service` command:
+To bind the Relational DB service instance to an [application deployed to AppFog](deploy-an-application.md) you can use the `cf bind-service <APP_NAME> <SERVICE_NAME>` command:

 ```
 $ cf bind-service myapp acmedb
 ```

 This will add the CenturyLink Relational DB service instance access credentials into the `myapp` application's runtime environment.
-To view these MySQL service instance credentials use the `cf env` command and they will be located in the VCAP_SERVICES environment variable which is a convention for Cloud Foundry enabled services:
+To view these MySQL service instance credentials use the `cf env <APP_NAME>` command and they will be located in the VCAP_SERVICES environment variable which is a convention for Cloud Foundry enabled services:

 ```
 $ cf env myapp